 "The Father… is Spirit" and "invisible," "from of old, from everlasting," just "like the Son of God."
 He "loved [the Son] before the foundation of the world."
 Yet "God was manifested in the flesh" for "the Word BECAME flesh," having "partaken of flesh and blood," and "coming in the likeness of men" "to be made like His brethren."
 So "He is the SON OF MAN," "from the seed of David," "Jesus Christ… the Son of Abraham."
 And "this MAN, after He had offered one sacrifice for sins forever, sat down at the right hand of God."
 And "He ever lives to make intercession," for "the Mediator between God and men" is "the MAN Christ Jesus."
 So "God… will judge the world… by the MAN whom He has ordained," and "in the regeneration… the SON OF MAN sits on the throne of His glory."

 The second person of the Trinity, God the Son, was not OF MAN through eternity past.
 Neither David, nor Adam, nor any of us, were necessary for God to be God.
+(And by His aseity, that is, His self-existence, eternal knowledge of us was not necessary for God to be God.)
 But the second person of the Trinity is now Jesus, the SON OF MAN.
-But willing to trade away God's freedom, holiness, and a thousand literal Bible verses, many theologians will sacrifice the greatest truths of Scripture for Platonic utter immutability.
+(Hebrews chapters 7, 9, and 10 also teach that on the cross "this He did once", "once for all", "but now, once", "offered once", "the offering of the body of Jesus Christ once for all".
+Thus never again and of a certainty, Jesus is not always hanging there and continually suffering.
+Therefore the common teachings of an "eternal now" and that, "all events are actual at once, in eternity" is false.)
+Willing to trade away God's libertarian freedom and a thousand literal Bible verses, many theologians (including R.C.
+Sproul Jr. and James White, see just below) will sacrifice the greatest truths of Scripture for Platonic utter immutability.
 (Some Christians even say that they would reject Christ if God had actual freedom.)
-As we've seen in the "comment thread" to Bob Enyart's Open Theism Debate with the president of The North American Reformed Seminary, a reader responding to our own BEL producer Will, wrote:
+Consider first, from the "comment thread" to Bob Enyart's Open Theism Debate with the president of The North American Reformed Seminary, a reader responding to our BEL producer Will Duffy, wrote:

 "Jesus Christ is God and man, he is both, he has eternally existed as both."